 Sometimes it does not take much to inspire us to visit a place.
 A recommendation from a friend, a beautiful photograph or even a film can influence our decision to include a certain destination on our travel list.
 In my case it was one Spanish film, which was set in a city with amazing old town and spectacular backdrop of snowy mountains that piqued my interest in Segovia.
 The plot was average but this incredible location got me thinking and planning.

-My trip to Madrid was a perfect occasion to stop by Segovia since it is situated northwest of the capital.
-I had finally a chance to explore Castile and León, Spain‘s central region, which was still unknown to me and benefit from convenient and fast train connections.
+My trip to Madrid was a perfect occasion to stop by Segovia.
+The city is situated northwest of the capital.
+I had also finally a chance to explore Castile and León.
+That central region of Spain, was still unknown to me and I could benefit from convenient and fast train connections.

 Although the views of Sierra Guadarrama brought me to the city it was a magnificent aqueduct with more than 160 arches that completely stole my heart.
-It is one of the best-preserved Roman structures on the Iberian Peninsula and the symbol of Segovia.
-Its special status does not come as a surprise as I am sure that its monumental size (it reaches a height of 28.5 meters) combined with central location are a true highlight for any visitor.
+It is one of the best-preserved Roman structures on the Iberian Peninsula.
+Certainly the symbol of the city too.
+Its special status does not come as a surprise as I am sure that its monumental size.
+It actually reaches a height of 28.5 meters.
+Since it’s also centrally located it makes a true highlight for any visitor.